networknt/light-doc/content/en/tutorial/generator/codegen-maven.md

 reviewed: true
 ---

-Besides using java command line to generate microservice API based on the OpenAPI 3.0 specification, light-codegen also can be integrated with the project maven build process.
+Besides using the java command line to generate microservice API based on the OpenAPI 3.0 specification, light-codegen also can be integrated with the project maven build process.

 Sometimes the specification could be changed by different team members frequently.
 In this case, it could be challenging to re-generate the API project from the Java command line for every specification change.